nichangyuan/ML-DL/AWS/cov19_classification/XGBoost project in sagemaker.md

     **-- For detailed analysis please refer to the notebook covid19.ipynb in current folder**

+<br><br>

 From above comparison, XGBoost has the best performance.
-So I will do the analysis and deploy model using XGBoost in SageMaker. <br><br>
+Below is the DEMO how I deployed the model using XGBoost in SageMaker.

+<br><br>

 **I.** I prepared SageMaker specific data in the notebook covid19.ipynb.
 The generated datasets can be seen in *data* subfolder, they are named *covid_train.csv and covid_test.csv*.
 Next, I loaded analysis data into S3.
 <br><br>
 **II.** Next step is the training jobs screenshot.
 Among them, covid-nov2020-im2 was the final trainig job set up: